 - Practise Graciousness.
 What you give out comes back to you three-fold!
 Celebrate others success and your own.

 - Take Action – Take small steps toward what you’re afraid of; you don’t have to do it all at once.
 Each of us has a different level of risk tolerance.
 You need to honour that and, at the same time, push yourself slowly out of your comfort zone.
 Each step you take will prepare you for the next and the next.
-If you struggle with your goal setting check out my course Little Goals Big Results.
+I have a course of Little Goals Big Results.

 Personal Development coaching is all about taking control of the areas of your life and transforming the limiting thoughts, beliefs and fears.
 Being aware of how your thoughts are driving you about life, money, people and making change empowers you and your experiences alter.